Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 - Find information about the site owner.
 - Find information about the site owners progress as a student at the code institute.
 - Images of Hamburg and Gothenburg (where the site owner lives and where he is from).
-- Contact the site owner .
+- Contact the site owner.

 <br/>